 - Close the lid and pressure cook for 30 minutes.

 - Allow the pressure to release naturally, about 10 to 15 minutes.
-[Read More: The Different Pressure Release Methods]
+[Read More: The Different Pressure Release Methods].

-- Cool the Instant Pot Oreo cheesecake on a cooling rack for about 2 hours.
+- Cool the Instant Pot Oreo cheesecake completely on a cooling rack for about 2 hours.
 The sides will shrink away from the pan.
 Run a knife around the outside edge of the cake.

 - Refrigerate the cheesecake for at least 4 hours, preferably overnight.